 - 2. Remove the data directories and WAL directory on the unwanted masters.
 This is a precaution to ensure that they cannot start up again and interfere with the new multi-master deployment. - 3.
-Modify the value of the master_addresses configuration parameter for the masters of the new multi-master deployment. - 4.
-Restart all of the masters that were not removed. - 5.
-If you are not using Cloudera Manager: Modify the value of the tserver_master_addrs configuration parameter for the tablet servers to remove any unwanted masters. - 6.
-Retart all of the tablet servers.
+Modify the value of the master_addresses configuration parameter for the masters of the new multi-master deployment.
+See Apache Kudu configuration for the steps to modify a configuration parameter.
+If migrating to a single-master deployment, the master_addresses flag should be omitted entirely. - 4.
+Start all of the masters that were not removed.

+- 5. Modify the value of the tserver_master_addrs configuration parameter for the tablet servers to remove any unwanted masters.
+See Apache Kudu configuration for the steps to modify a configuration parameter. - 6.
+Start all of the tablet servers.